-8. Additional Refund Policies:
+Additional Refund Procedures:

-A. \$50 processing fee will be charged except for an administratively cancelled Program.

-- No refunds on books, supplies, insurance, fingerprinting, or testing fees. - Application fees are non-refundable. - No refund will be given for fees used to purchase required program professional liability insurance. - No refunds will be made until ALL financial obligations have been verified by appropriate personnel. - If student tuition has been paid by MTC Financial Aid or a sponsoring agency, the refund will be returned to the MTC Financial Aid fund or the agency that sponsored the student.

-- Students are responsible for any unpaid tuition and fees. - When a student withdraws and is due a refund, the refund will be processed within 45 days; students with VA Education Benefits will be processed in 40 days.
+- \$50 processing fee will be charged except for an administratively cancelled Program. - No refunds on books, supplies, insurance, fingerprinting, or testing fees if received by student or organization. - Application fees are non-refundable. - No refund will be given for fees used to purchase required program professional liability/accident insurance. - No refunds will be made until ALL financial obligations have been verified by appropriate personnel. - If student tuition has been paid by the MTC Financial Aid fund or a sponsoring agency, the refund will be returned to the MTC Financial Aid fund or the agency that sponsored the student.
+Students are responsible for any unpaid tuition and fees. - When a student withdraws and is due a refund, the refund will be processed within 45 days; students with VA Education Benefits will be processed in 40 days.
 No funds will be held for future use. - Payments made by credit/debit card will be refunded to the same credit/debit card used for payment.
-Convenience fees will not be refunded on credit/debit card transactions.
+Convenience fees will not be refunded on credit/debit card transactions unless the class is Administratively cancelled.
 Cash/check payments will be refunded by a school district check.
 The check will be made payable and mailed to the name on the original receipt. - Official transcripts will be held until ALL debts owed to the school are paid. - Students who feel they have been treated unfairly may appeal using the student grievance procedure as presented in the Student Handbook. - AGE/ESOL -No refunds after the third scheduled day of class.

-Withdrawal Policy
+Withdrawal Procedure